A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Beams, calibrations and polarization efficiencies

 As discussed in \cite{DataProcessing:2018}, the absolute calibration of Planck HFI maps is based on the orbital dipole over the frequency range $100-353$ GHz and on Uranus and Neptune at $545$ and $857$ GHz.
 As far as this paper is concerned, the absolute calibration of the $100-217$ GHz DS or HM maps at $\ell = 1$ is assumed to be exact, and any differences between TT cross spectra is ascribed to errors in the effective beam transfer functions.
 Analysis of the Solar dipole at 545 GHz reported in DPC18 shows that the absolute calibration at $545$ GHz agrees to within $0.2\%$ of the calibrations at lower frequencies.
 Since we use $353$, $545$ and $857$ GHz only as Galactic dust templates in this paper, any calibration errors relative to lower frequencies are absorbed in the cleaning coefficients (see Sects.\ \ref{sec:dust_temp} and \ref{sec:dust_polarization}).

 In simplified form, the power absorbed by a detector at time $t$ on the sky is

 where $I$, $Q$, $U$ are the beam convolved Stokes parameters seen by the detector at time $t$, $G$ is the effective gain (setting the absolute calibration), $\rho$ is the detector polarization efficiency, $\psi(t)$ is the roll angle of the satellite, $\psi_0$ is the detector polarization angle and $n(t)$ is the noise.
 For a perfect PSB, $\rho=1$, while for a perfect SWB, $\rho = 0$.
 The polarization efficiencies and polarization angles for the HFI bolometers were measured on the ground and are reported by Rosset et al.\ \cite{Rosset:2010}.
 For PSB detectors, the ground based measurements of polarization angles were measured to an accuracy of $\sim 1^\circ$ and the polarization efficiencies to an accuracy of $\sim 0.1-0.3 \%$.
 The \SROLL\ map making algorithm used to produce the 2018 HFI maps (described in \citep{DataProcessing:2018}) assumes the ground based measurements of polarization angles and efficiencies.
 Within the \SROLL\ formalism, polarization angles and efficiencies are degenerate and cannot be disentangled from each other.
 Errors in the polarization angles induce leakage from $E$ to $B$ modes while errors in the polarization efficiencies induce leakage from temperature to polarization.
-As discussed in \citep{DataProcessing:2018}, analysis of the Planck TB and EB spectra (which should be zero in the absence of parity violating physics) suggest errors in the polarization angles of $\simlt 0.5^\circ$, within the errors reported by Rosset et al. However, by inter-comparing spectra, \citep{DataProcessing:2018} concluded that systematic errors in the polarization efficiencies are significantly larger than the statistical errors reported by Rosset et al. (perhaps at the 1\% level).
+As discussed in \citep{DataProcessing:2018}, analysis of the Planck TB and EB spectra (which should be zero in the absence of parity violating physics) suggest errors in the polarization angles of $\simlt 0.5^\circ$, within the errors reported by Rosset et al. \GE{with an error in the overall orientation of the focal plane of $0.31^\circ \pm 0.28^\circ$ \citep{Planck_parity:2016}.
+Simulations including errors of this order suggest that polarization angle errors contribute systematic errors of less than $10\%$ of cosmic variance in the HFI EE spectra in the multipole range 2-1000 (see Appendix A6 of \cite{SROLL:2016}).} However, by inter-comparing spectra, \citep{DataProcessing:2018} concluded that systematic errors in the polarization efficiencies are significantly larger than the statistical errors reported by Rosset et al. (perhaps at the 1\% level).
 This conclusion is supported by the results presented in this paper.
 As we will show in Sect.\ \ref{subsec:pol_cal}, the polarization efficiencies and temperature-to-polarization leakage can be constrained accurately by comparing different frequency combinations of TE and EE spectra.
-In this paper, we ignore errors in the polarization angles and determine polarization efficiencies empirically.
+In this paper, \GE{we assume that polarization efficiencies dominate over errors in the polarization angles and determine multiplicative polarization efficiencies empirically, recognising that in reality, polarization angle errors and polarization efficiencies are intertwined.}